Snowball Cookies

 Instructions

-• Using an electric mixer, beat together butter and ½ cup powdered sugar until creamy.
+• Using an electric mixer, beat together the butter and ½ cup powdered sugar until creamy.

 • Add the salt and vanilla (or almond) extract, and beat until incorporated, scraping down the sides of the bowl as needed.

-• Add the flour and nuts and beat on low speed until combined, scraping down the sides of the bowl as needed.
+• Add the flour and chopped pecans or walnuts and beat on low speed until combined, scraping down the sides of the bowl as needed.

-• Chill dough in the refrigerator for at least 2 hours and up to 2 days, until easy to handle.
+• Chill dough in the refrigerator for at least 2 hours and up to 2 days.

-• Preheat oven to 350 degrees F. Line baking sheets with parchment paper.
+• Preheat oven to 350° F. Line baking sheets with parchment paper.

 • Roll dough into 1-inch balls and place on prepared baking sheets.
 Bake for 10-12 minutes, until lightly golden on the bottom.

-• Let cool for 5 minutes, then roll warm cookies in powdered sugar.
+• Let cookies cool on the baking sheet for 5 minutes, then roll warm cookies in powdered sugar.
 Let cookies cool completely and then roll in powdered sugar a second time.

 Notes

-• If you have a food processor, it is an easy way to finely chop the nuts.
+• Chopping the Nuts: If you have a food processor, it is an easy way to finely chop the nuts.

-• If the dough is too firm after chilling, let it sit at room temperature for a few minutes until it is soft enough to roll into balls.
+• Rolling Dough Balls: If the dough is too firm after chilling, let it sit at room temperature for a few minutes until it is soft enough to roll into balls.

-• Cookies may be stored in an airtight container at room temperature for up to one week or in the freezer for up to 3 months.
+• Storage Instructions: Cookies may be stored in an airtight container at room temperature for up to one week or in the freezer for up to 3 months.
+Thaw frozen cookies at room temperature.
+You may wish to re-roll previously frozen cookies in powdered sugar before serving, once they are completely thawed.

 Nutrition information is an estimate.